Jacob LeFever

-Jacob LeFever (April 20, 1830 – February 4, 1905) was a U.S. Representative from New York.
+Jacob LeFever (April 20, 1830 – February 4, 1905) was an American politician who was a U.S. Representative from New York from 1893 to 1897.

 Biography

 Jacob LeFever was born in New Paltz, New York on April 20, 1830.
 He was educated at New Paltz Academy and Amenia Seminary.
 He operated a successful farm and became a prominent businessman and banker.
 He was an officer of the Huguenot National Bank, a member of the board of directors of the New Paltz Savings Bank, and a member of the board of directors of the Wallkill Valley Railroad.

 A Republican, LeFever served as Town Supervisor of New Paltz in 1861 and 1862, which also made him a member of the Ulster County Board of Supervisors.

 He was a member of the New York State Assembly (Ulster Co., 2nd D.) in 1863, 1864, 1865 and 1867.

 LeFever was a delegate to numerous Republican state conventions and was a delegate to the 1888 Republican National Convention.